David Byrne: Other contributions: 1990–present

 Jherek Bischoff's 2012 album Composed features Byrne on the track "Eyes".
 The same year, he also released a show recorded with Caetano Veloso in 2004 at New York City's Carnegie Hall (Live at Carnegie Hall).

 In March 2013, he debuted a fully staged production of his 2010 concept album Here Lies Love at New York's Public Theater, directed by Tony Award-nominee Alex Timbers following its premiere at MoCA earlier in the year.
 That same month, he and Sakamoto released a re-recording of their 1994 collaboration "Psychedelic Afternoon" to raise money and awareness for children impacted by the 2011 Tōhoku earthquake and tsunami.

 In May 2014, Byrne announced his involvement with Anna Calvi's EP, Strange Weather, collaborating with her on two songs: a cover of Keren Ann's "Strange Weather" and Connan Mockasin's "I'm the Man, That Will Find You".

 In August 2016, he was featured on "Snoopies" on the Kickstarter-funded album, And the Anonymous Nobody... by De La Soul.

+In 2022, he co-wrote and provided vocals on the song "This Is a Life" for the original soundtrack to the 2022 film Everything Everywhere All at Once, alongside the film's composers Son Lux and American singer Mitski.
+Byrne performed the song with Son Lux at the 95th Academy Awards, with Stephanie Hsu providing vocals in place of Mitski.

+On July 20, 2023, the stage version of Here Lies Love made its Broadway debut.
+In the leadup to the premiere, Broadway's musicians' union criticized the show for planning to use a pre-recorded soundtrack and no live musicians.
+Local 802 of the American Federation of Musicians criticized this choice as "A direct attack on Broadway Audiences — and live music."
+Statements from the creative team claiming that the decision was inspired by karaoke and that the show "does not believe in artistic gate-keepers[sic]" attracted further criticism from union members, who accused Byrne of "denigrating" and "tossing aside" live musicians and likened his remarks to union busting.
+Following this, the creative team for Here Lies Love announced that the show would employ twelve live musicians, including three actor-musicians.

+On April 19, 2024, Byrne released a cover of Paramore's Talking Heads-inspired 2017 song "Hard Times".
+This came after Paramore themselves contributed a cover of "Burning Down the House" to the Talking Heads tribute album Everyone's Getting Involved earlier that year.
+Both covers were released as A-side and B-side respectively on a limited edition twelve-inch single for Record Store Day 2024, for which Paramore were ambassadors.